Handle dataset releases

 - from language modules (Python, R, etc.): because the

-function calls the API, it just has to follow the redirection.
+fetchfunction calls the API, it just has to follow the redirection.

 An HTTP redirection is a good way to let the user understand that the latest release depends on the current time, and encourage him to use an actual release name.
-However, in language modules, the user will not see the redirection, and he will have to assume the risk to use the latest
+However, in language modules, the user will not see the redirection, and he will have to assume the risk to use the latest release.
+He will have to choose between having the latest data, and potentially breaking the source code, in particular if it is executed automatically every day for example.

 To simplify fetcher development, when the category tree is just a flat list of datasets, it's conceptually possible to generate it, taking that releases meta-data into account.
-The dataset_code_prefix
+The dataset_code_prefix would be a category having one node per release.
+This will be possible to do with dbnomics-fetcher-toolbox (cf #622).
+Meanwhile, the fetcher authors can write the category_tree.json manually.

 Details